Chasing Vote By Mail ballots wins elections.

 Paid phones, if you go with a reputable vendor like RTBurns, can provide you with professional callers who are well trained.

-Contracting with a live call center can give you a lot of voter identifications really fast.
+Texting is also an option, however contracting voters with a real life caller can give you a lot of voter identifications really fast.

 And, they can also follow up with your identified voters for you if you do not have the volunteer resources to do it all yourself.